oscar-cluster/oscar/_wikis/InstallGuideReleaseNotes.md

  * Better error handling.
  * Source code reorganization, based on OPKGs classification.

-For more details, please refer to the ChangeLog http://svn.oscar.openclustergroup.org/trac/oscar/browser/trunk/ChangeLog
+For more details, please refer to the [ChangeLog](https://github.com/oscar-cluster/oscar/blob/master/ChangeLog).

 ### <a name='generalNotes'></a>2.2 General Installation Notes